cheese1/medusawiki/SSL-Errors.md

 1. Make sure you have OpenSSL 1.0.1e or newer.
 Check with `openssl version`.
 Google how to upgrade OpenSSL on your system.

-2. Install Python 2.7.10 and remove pyOpenSSL, or Downgrade pyOpenSSL to 0.13.1 or install missing modules.
+2. Install Python 2.7.10 and remove pyOpenSSL, Downgrade pyOpenSSL to 0.13.1 or install missing modules.

 a.
 Downgrade pyOpenSSL (Best/Easiest Solution, should work on all platforms with apt)
 ```